benjaminingreens/site/content.md

 ## Tuesday 26th August 2025

+**2:40**
+While we wait to complete the epidural, the partially successful epidural has relieved Becky of enough pain for her to fall asleep

 **2:30**
 Contractions have reached most intense point.
 Epidural underway.
-Several attempts have been unsuccessful.
+Several attempts have been unsuccessful / partially successful.
 Scan of back needed

 **01:15**
 Another examination revealed 3-4cm dilation.
 Failed to manually break waters again.
 Becky passed out due to overuse of gas and air.
 Midwives acknowledge active labour and will keep us here